sharpfoxdev/budget-now/README.md

 `Model` closely works with `DateManager`.
 This class handles anything that has to do with dates - parsing dates, getting current dates, more complex comparing.
 One of the functions also can take start and end of the budget, expense date and its category and compute how fast the user is spending their budget and advide them to slow down, if they spend too quickly.

 `DateManager` works primarily with two types of objects: `DataStruct` from `dataNS` namespace, which is used for storing in json and passing around in the program, and year_month_day class from `date.h` library (https://github.com/HowardHinnant/date), which is used for computations over dates. `DateManager` can also freely tansfer between these types.

-`View` then offers various member functions to display results on CLI from `Model` and it can print help text.
+## Interfaces
+All three, model, views and controllers are wrapped into interfaces (IModel, IView, IController).
+This allows for better code division into specialised views and controllers and forces these classes to interact with each other through these interfaces (which have very few methods for IView and IController) without worrying, what exact implementation will handle the request.
+Using interfaces also helped with testing, as I could swap instances for mock instances for checking, that modules interact correctly.